fastify/fastify-compress/README.md

 You can selectively disable response compression by using the `x-no-compression` header in the request.

 ### Inflate pre-compressed bodies for clients that do not support compression
-Optional feature to inflate pre-compressed data if the client doesn't include one of the supported compression types in its `accept-encoding` header.
+Optional feature to inflate pre-compressed data if the client does not include one of the supported compression types in its `accept-encoding` header.
 ```javascript
 fastify.register(
   require('fastify-compress'),